Skip to main content

 »Test-integrated module publishing

-Back in October 2023 at HashiConf, we released the beta version of test-integrated module publishing for Terraform Cloud, along with the Terraform test framework, to streamline module testing and publishing workflows.
+Back in October 2023 at HashiConf, we released the beta version of test-integrated module publishing for HCP Terraform, along with the Terraform test framework, to streamline module testing and publishing workflows.
 Now we are excited to announce general availability of test-integrated module publishing.
 This new feature helps module authors and platform teams produce high-quality modules quickly and securely with more control over when and how modules are published.

 Test results are displayed in the Terraform Cloud private registry